joseagraz/University_of_Oklahoma-Habashi_Janette/README.md

 | `CHUNK_SECONDS` | Chunk length; must be an integer from 1 through 599 |
 | `MAX_ATTEMPTS` | Maximum attempts for each API request |

-The current script uses `DIARIZATION` mode and a chunk duration of 540 seconds.
+The current script uses `DIARIZATION` (best for interviews) mode and a chunk duration of 540 seconds.

 ### API-key security